 Aging Can Cause Your Dog To Not Drink

-An elderly Frenchie can also stop drinking water simply because it takes far to much energy to get to the water source.
+An elderly Frenchie can also stop drinking water simply because it takes far too much energy to get to the water source.
 And also that the awareness of thirst might be declining along with their appetite.

-Older French Bulldogs need less activity and are not as thirsty as younger dogs could be.
+Older French Bulldogs needless activity and are not as thirsty as younger dogs could be.
 Even so, older dogs have to maintain sufficient hydration, so if drinking seems to be a problem, changing to wet food can help.

 As always, consult your veterinarian before adjusting your Frenchies food.